hoare211/gcmp/README.md

 ## ⚙️ How It Works

 1.  **Parse Arguments**: The script first determines the repository path and the two references (`ref1` and `ref2`) from the command-line arguments.
-2.  **Create Temporary Environment**: It creates a unique temporary directory (e.g., `/tmp/git-compare-XXXXXX`) and sets a `trap` command to ensure this directory is automatically deleted when the script exits (whether on success, failure, or interruption).
+2.  **Prepare Comparison Environment**: It creates a unique temporary parent directory and sets a `trap` command to ensure this directory is automatically deleted when the script exits.
-3.  **Export Content**:
-    *   For `work`, it uses `git ls-files` to list all tracked files and `rsync` to efficiently copy them into a temporary subdirectory.
-This ensures only Git-managed files are compared.
-    *   For `stage`, it uses `git checkout-index`, the most direct and accurate method for exporting the staging area to a directory.
-    *   For all other Git references (commits, branches, tags, stashes), it uses `git archive` to export the complete file tree of that reference into a temporary subdirectory.
+3.  **Intelligently Resolve Sources**: For each of the two references, the script decides the best way to present it:
+    *   **Live Directory**: If the reference is the `work` keyword, OR if it's a reference (like `HEAD`) that matches a clean working directory, the script uses the **direct path to your repository**.
+This is the fastest method and enables live editing.
+    *   **Temporary Snapshot**: If a reference doesn't qualify for live comparison (e.g., it's an old commit, `stage`, or `stash`), it is exported to a temporary subdirectory using the most appropriate Git command (`git checkout-index` for `stage`, `git archive` for others).
-4.  **Launch Diff Tool**: It passes the two populated temporary subdirectories to your configured `DIFF_TOOL`.
-The script uses a `-wait` flag (if supported) to pause until you close the diff tool.
+4.  **Launch Diff Tool**: Before launching, it performs a final check to ensure the two resolved paths are not identical (preventing self-comparison).
+It then passes the paths for each side to your configured `DIFF_TOOL`, using a `-wait` flag to pause until you close the tool.
-5.  **Automatic Cleanup**: Once you close the diff tool, the script resumes, and the `trap` command is triggered on exit, completely removing all temporary files and directories.
+5.  **Automatic Cleanup**: Once you close the diff tool, the script resumes, and the `trap` command is triggered on exit, completely removing any temporary directories created during the process.

 ## ⚠️ Dependencies & Requirements